-During the six months ended June 30, 2015, growth capital expenditures were \$322.9 million, which were funded by internally generated cash flow and borrowings under our credit facility.
-Our remaining current growth capital spending projection for 2015 is approximately \$250.0 million to \$300.0 million, mainly related to our Ripdtide plant and Coronado growth as well as the Cana expansion.
-We expect to fund the growth capital expenditures from the proceeds of borrowing under our credit facility and from other debt and equity sources.
+During the six months ended June 30, 2015, growth capital expenditures were \$322.9 million, which were funded by internally generated cash flow and borrowings under the Partnership's credit facility.
+The Partnership's remaining current growth capital spending projection for 2015 is approximately \$250.0 million to \$300.0 million, mainly related to its Ripdtide plant and Coronado growth as well as the Cana expansion.
+The Partnership expects to fund the growth capital expenditures from the proceeds of borrowing under its credit facility and from other debt and equity sources.

-We expect to fund our remaining 2015 maintenance capital expenditures of approximately \$15.9 million from operating cash flows.
+The Partnership expects to fund its 2015 maintenance capital expenditures of approximately \$15.9 million from operating cash flows.
 In 2015, it is possible that not all of the planned projects will be commenced or completed.
-Our ability to pay distributions to our unitholders, and to fund planned capital expenditures and to make acquisitions will depend upon our future operating performance, which will be affected by prevailing economic conditions in the industry and financial, business and other factors, some of which are beyond our control.
+The Partnership's ability to pay distributions to its unitholders and our ability to pay distributions to our unitholders, and the Partnership's ability to fund planned capital expenditures and to make acquisitions will depend upon its future operating performance, which will be affected by prevailing economic conditions in the industry and financial, business and other factors, some of which are beyond its control.